birrulwldain/Spectroscopic-Analyzer/README.md

 - `scripts/job.py`
   Per-node worker script intended to run on each HPC node.
 It consumes a planned job configuration, generates or processes LIBS spectra for that job, and writes partial results (e.g. HDF5 shards).

+- `scripts/job.sh`
+  SLURM batch submission script used on BRIN's Mahameru cluster.
+It configures resources (partition, CPUs, memory, walltime), activates the appropriate Conda environment, and then calls `job.py` with a specific JSON chunk (e.g. `combinations-<suffix>-<chunk>.json`) to produce a corresponding HDF5 shard (e.g. `dataset-<suffix>-<chunk>.h5`).
+This script is **cluster-specific** and should be adapted (paths, `#SBATCH` directives, environment activation) for other HPC systems.

 - `scripts/merge.py`
   Merge utility for combining multiple HDF5 shards produced by `job.py` into a single consolidated dataset file (with `train/`, `validation/`, and `test` splits).
 This merged dataset is then used as input to `scripts/train.py`.

 - `scripts/map.py` and `scripts/conv.py`
   Helper scripts for mapping, conversion, or reshaping datasets and labels between different intermediate formats.
 These are mainly internal research tools; they are **not required** to reproduce the main results of the paper, but are useful when regenerating datasets from raw simulation outputs.

-> **Note:** The HPC scripts (`planner.py`, `job.py`, `merge.py`) were originally tailored to a specific cluster environment and may contain assumptions about file system layout, job scheduling, or data locations.
+> **Note:** The HPC scripts (`planner.py`, `job.py`, `job.sh`, `merge.py`) were originally tailored to a specific cluster environment and may contain assumptions about file system layout, job scheduling, or data locations.
 When porting them to a different cluster, adapt the scheduler directives and paths accordingly.

 ---